 A letter from the Department Chair of Chemistry and Biochemistry

-Our program is approved by the American Chemical Society, and our B.S.
+Our program is approved by the American Chemical Society; our B.S.
 Chemistry graduates can individually be certified as having met ACS professional standards.
-Our interdisciplinary B.S. biochemistry degree program has earned the rare distinction of being accredited by the American Society for Biochemistry and Molecular Biology.
-We offer every student five biochemistry lecture courses and four lab courses in rotation beyond the required chemistry and biology courses.
+Our interdisciplinary B.S.
+Biochemistry degree program has earned the rare distinction of accreditation by the American Society for Biochemistry and Molecular Biology.
+Biochemistry graduates earn their degrees from an accredited and can sit for an individual certification exam.

 Graduate Study after ESU

-Professional employment rates are in the 90% range one year after graduation.
+Professional employment rates are greater than 90% post-graduation.
 Students completing the B.S.
-Secondary Education option often get multiple teaching offers.
+Secondary Education option commonly secure multiple teaching offers.
 Recent B.S. alumni in chemistry and biochemistry alike are working in a variety of regional industries: vaccine and drug manufacture; perfumes, fragrances, and flavorings; cosmetic formulating; gas purification; raw materials; and high-purity biochemical reagent production, to name a few.
-Many of our students participate in paying internships in these same enterprises while enrolled.
+Many of our students participate in paying internships in these same enterprises while enrolled at ESU.

 Student ACS Chapter

-The ESU Chemistry Club provides a mechanism for students to present lively demonstration shows for youngsters, enjoy like-minded companionship, pursue professional travel for conferences and tours, and exercise leadership roles.
-A wall of plaques documents the national recognition our chapter has earned year after year, most commonly under Dr. Freeman’s guidance.
+The ESU Chemistry Club provides a mechanism for students to present chemistry demonstration “magic” shows for children, make peer connections, pursue professional travel for conferences and tours, and exercise leadership roles.
+A wall of plaques documents the national recognition our chapter has earned year after year.

 Our undergraduate students have hands-on access to an exceptionally modern and complete array of instrumentation.
-By a combination of institutional and grant support, we maintain the instruments you’ve seen on the crime-lab TV shows: FTIR, NMR, AA, GCMS, GC, HPLC, calorimeters and electrochemical apparatus and more.
-Dr. Kelly is a national figure in instruction in analytical devices and methods.
+Unlike the experience of undergraduates at large universities, ESU students learn to operate the instruments as part of their laboratory classes and in research projects.
+By a combination of institutional and grant support, we maintain the instruments you have seen on current crime-lab TV shows: FTIR, NMR, AA, GCMS, GC, HPLC, LC/MS, PCR, Fluorescence and UV spectrophotometers.

-Our developmental approach poses achievable goals for our students at each level of the program, so that student competence, autonomy, and communication skills progress to the professional level incrementally, and with the needed support.
-Freshmen initially perform measurements using dozens of small-footprint computerized instruments, typically pre-programmed for single-key operation, and write short-answer preformatted reports.
-Seniors work in teams to design experiments, create instrument driver sequences for hundred-thousand-dollar instruments, validate methods, and present full project reports orally, in written form, and via media.
+Our developmental approach poses achievable goals for our students at each level of the program.
+Student competence, autonomy, and communication skills progress to the professional level incrementally, and with the needed support.
+Freshmen begin using computerized instrumentation, and learn to document and present their work.
+Sophomores continue to become fascile in the lab through learning to run organic reactions and analyze the products.
+Junior and senior majors work in teams to carry out and design experiments, create instrument driver sequences for hundred-thousand-dollar instruments, validate methods, and present full project reports orally, in written form, and via media.
+Our graduates leave ESU fully prepared to be successful in graduate or professional school or in their first entry into the workforce.
 From day one, every lecture and lab instructor that guides you through these transitions will be a graduate-degreed chemist, not a student teaching assistant.

-Students can earn money while deepening their understanding and improving their professional skills, either by working in the prep lab and stockroom with our technician or by tutoring.
+Students can earn money and deepen their understanding and improve their professional skills by working in the prep lab and stockroom with our technician or by serving as peer tutors or classroom assistants.
+Junior and Senior students commonly obtain paid internships during the academic year and summer with regional companies like Sanofi Pasteur, BBraun, BioSpectra Inc., and Vigon International.

 Awards and support

-Transfer students should inquire of Dr. Jones-Wilson to see if they meet the eligibility requirements for any of the dozens of scholarships awarded under a current National Science Foundation grant to study and enhance the transfer experience in chemistry and other STEM disciplines.
-The department also annually awards two small scholarships to top students in their sophomore or junior year.
+Transfer students should contact Dr. Jones-Wilson to see if they meet the eligibility requirements for any of the dozens of scholarships awarded under a current National Science Foundation grant to study and enhance the transfer experience in chemistry, biochemistry, chemical biotechnology and other STEM disciplines.
+The department also annually awards two scholarships to top students in their sophomore or junior year.

-I am so proud of our department that I am tempted to go on for another page.
-Instead, I invite you to contact me if you have further questions, or wish to discuss how majoring in chemistry or biochemistry at ESU might be a good fit for you.
+Please contact me if you have further questions, or wish to discuss how majoring in chemistry, biochemistry, or chemical biotechnology would be a good fit for you.
 We look forward to working with you on your development as a professional scientist.

 Chair, Department of Chemistry & Biochemistry